Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

    }
 ```

-## Destroy the TZSH Softkey
+## Destroy TZSH-Softkey

-When TZSH quickpanel and TZSH structures are no longer needed, free the structures as follows:
+When TZSH-Softkey and TZSH structures are no longer needed, destroy the structures as follows:

 ```
    static void